 Julie Soriero joined MIT as an Associate Professor and the Department Head and Director of Athletics, Physical Education and Recreation (DAPER) in July of 2007.
-She directs a department that supports one of the most comprehensive athletic programs in the country, one that features 33 intercollegiate programs, including a Division I rowing program that has its women competing in the Patriot League.
+She directs a department that supports one of the most comprehensive athletic programs in the country, featuring 33 intercollegiate teams, including a Division I rowing program that has its women competing in the Patriot League.
 A noted speaker, Soriero has presented at the NACDA and NCAA conventions as well as the National Association of Collegiate Women Athletic Administrators (NACWAA), the Women’s Coaches Academy and the NCAA sponsored Women’s Leadership Symposiums.

-Since arriving at MIT, Soriero has been directly involved in the fund-raising and construction of a number of capital facilities projects and reorganized the Senior Management Team of her department.
-Under her leadership MIT has become one of the top NCAA Division III programs in the nation, with the program finishing in the top-10 in the final Learfield Director’s Cup standings in each of the last four years, including a record-high 8th in 2014.
+Since arriving at MIT, Soriero has been directly involved in the fund-raising and construction of a number of capital facilities projects and reorganized the Senior Management Team.
+Under her leadership MIT has become one of the top NCAA Division III programs in the country, rising to No. 1 in the nation in the Learfield Director’s Cup standings after the fall seasons of 2014.
+In final season Director’s Cup standings MIT has finished in the top-10 in each of the last four years, including a record-high 8th in 2014.

-MIT has led the New England Women’s and Men’s Athletic Conference in championships won in each of the last three years, winning at least 10 during those seasons.
-In 2013 MIT won the inaugural NEWMAC President’s Cup for both the men’s and women’s programs, symbolic of the top overall programs in the conference, and followed that up in 2014 with a second men’s President’s Cup.
+MIT has led the New England Women’s and Men’s Athletic Conference (NEWMAC) in championships in each of the last three years, winning at least 10 during those seasons.
+So far in 2014-15 MIT has picked up four more NEWMAC Championships, saw the football team win its first New England Football Conference title, won two individual national titles in track and field, and had 12 sports represented at national championship events.
+In 2013 MIT won the inaugural NEWMAC President’s Cup for both the men’s and women’s programs, symbolic of the top overall programs in the conference, following that up in 2014 with a second men’s President’s Cup.
 In 2013-14 alone MIT won 10 NEWMAC championships, saw 16 teams represented at various NCAA Championship events, won one individual national title, and saw its student-athletes garner 97 All-America honors and 15 Academic All-America awards.
 In fact, over the last four years, Soriero has helped build the MIT program into a national power, averaging 10 conference championships, 90 All-Americans, and 12 Academic All-Americans a season in that span.

-Soriero has received numerous honors during her distinguished career, including being named as the 2012 Division III Administrator of the Year by NACWAA.
-As a coach, she was recognized by the American Women’s Sports Foundation as the Northeast Regional Coach of the Year as well as an All-American coach for three consecutive seasons.
-As the coach at the University of Pennsylvania, she was twice named Philadelphia Big Five Coach of the Year.
+Soriero, who has received numerous honors during her distinguished career, was recently named a 2014-15 Division III Under Armour Athletics Director of the Year recipient by NACDA.
+She has also been honored as the 2012 Division III Administrator of the Year by NACWAA.
+As a coach, she was recognized by the American Women’s Sports Foundation as the Northeast Regional Coach of the Year, was an All-American coach for three consecutive seasons and was twice named the Philadelphia Big Five Coach of the Year during her time at the University of Pennsylvania.
 While at what is now Philadelphia University, her teams made a number of post-season appearances including the NCAA Division II Final Four in 1986.
 As an administrator, Soriero was nominated for the "Sportswoman of Colorado" award, and named one of “Philadelphia's 40 Defining Women”.

 Originally from New Hope, Pa., near Philadelphia, Soriero began her career in athletics after receiving her Bachelor of Science degree in Health and Physical Education from the Pennsylvania State University.
 She later earned her Master of Education degree in Sports Psychology from Temple University.